Welcome to Part 5 of the School of Golf Architecture. For an introduction to this series, check out the first installment.

 To learn more about how a golfer might “read” a routing, I called up Jeff Mingay, one of the most thoughtful architects in the game today.
 For almost a decade, he worked with the doyen of modern Canadian golf architecture, Rod Whitman.
 Mingay assisted Whitman on courses like Blackhawk Golf Club outside of Edmonton, Alberta, and Cabot Links in Nova Scotia.

-In 2009, Mingay opened his own firm, and he has built a reputation as a steward of Arthur Vernon (A.V.)
-Macan’s legacy in the Pacific Northwest.
+In 2009, Mingay opened his own firm, and he has built a reputation as a steward of Golden Age architect Arthur Vernon Macan’s legacy in the Pacific Northwest.
 Mingay’s restoration work can be found at the stunning Victoria Golf Club on Victoria Island as well as at Inglewood, Broadmoor, and Fircrest in the Seattle area.

 Edited highlights from the interview with Jeff Mingay